 Council meets with NSW Government on Stockton erosion

-Newcastle City Council and the Department of Premier and Cabinet met with the NSW Government's Coastal Panel at Stockton today to discuss the shoreline retreat plaguing the suburb.
+City Of Newcastle and the Department of Premier and Cabinet met with the NSW Government's Coastal Panel at Stockton today to discuss the shoreline retreat plaguing the suburb.

 The Chair of the panel, University of Sydney Emeritus Professor Bruce Thom, inspected the severely eroded dunes now threatening the Mission Australia Early Learning Centre, a Council asset that was formerly the North Stockton Surf Club.